Artygo8/PrettyPython3Algorithms/README.md

 # Pretty Python3 Algorithms

-Algorithms in Python3.
+My own interpretations of some famous algorithms in Python3.
 PEP8 compliant and as simple as possible.

 ## Sorting